-Support group sessions under trained leadership will also be available for participants.
+Support group sessions will also be available for participants.
 The group helps challenge the notion that physical limitations, injuries, and pain result from individual defects or failings.
 The group is able to tap into the vast experience of its members to show how universal these feelings are and to provide strategies for moving ahead and retraining.

 WHERE WE ARE:

 For a campus map, see page 25 in the Lewis & Clark Visitor’s Guide: http://www.lclark.edu/live/files/23833-visitor-guide-for-conference-and-youth-camp-groups

 Participants can connect their devices to the College’s wireless Internet service, designed for visitors, free of charge.

 Dormitory space is limited this summer, so you will want to register early to be sure of being assigned a room.
 Some of the dorms will have showers and restrooms on the hall rather than in the rooms.

 Each sleeping room has a bed, nightstand, desk, chair, bureau, closet (no hangers provided), and fixed overhead light (no desk lamp provided).

 Keys not returned will be charged a rate of $150 per lost key.
 Building swipe cards do not need to be returned upon departure.
 However, if a guest loses their swipe card and requires a new one during their stay, a replacement fee of $5 will be charged.

 Cooking is limited to warming up food in microwaves, if available in residences’ kitchenettes.
 Kitchen cookware, plates, and utensils are not provided.
 The use of hotplates is not permitted in the dorm rooms.